03 Jun 6 ways to drink gin that you may not have tried

 7pm – Negroni

-It’s the Italian classic that gin novices have always thought about ordering and when they finally do, the bracing bitterness hits them in the face so hard they either walk away…or fall in love forever.
+Of all gin cocktails, it’s the Italian classic loved by bartenders the world over.
+Gin novices have always thought about ordering one and when they finally do, the bracing bitterness hits them in the face so hard they either walk away…or fall in love forever.
 This aperitif cocktail is perfect before your dinner date, strong enough to kill the nerves and dry enough to whet the appetite for the evening ahead.
 If you want to impress, order it with Carpano Antica Formula or Cocchi Vermouth di Torino.

 - double old-fashioned glass (or whisky tumbler)